President of Artsakh: Requirements

 The Constitution of Artsakh requires that the president should be at least 35-years-old, being a citizen of only of the Republic of Artsakh for the preceding ten years and having resided permanently only in Artsakh at least preceding ten years.

 Term limits

 The president is elected for a five-year term and could be reelected only once.
 It was revealed, however, that the National Assembly of Artsakh had made an amendment to the constitution to extend Samvel Shahramanyan's term for one month, to "preserve the legal framework of the republic and safeguard the continuity of its institutions".

+Office of the President

+The Office of the President was located in Building 3, February 20 Street in Stepanakert.